The last five years have been tough for those in retirement. Portfolio valuations have been hammered and annuity rates have plunged.

 A great way of protecting yourself from the downturn, however, is by building your retirement fund with shares of large, well-run companies that have the potential to beat the FTSE 100 over the long term, and should support a lower-risk income-generating retirement fund (you can see the companies I’ve covered so far on this page).

-Today, I’m going to take a look at house builder Persimmon (LSE: PSN), which was promoted back into the FTSE 100 in the index’s most recent reshuffle.
+Today, I’m going to take a look at building materials and supplies firm Travis Perkins (LSE: TPK), which was promoted into the FTSE 100 in the index’s most recent reshuffle.

-Let’s start with a look at how Persimmon has performed against the FTSE 100 over the last 10 years:
+Let’s start with a look at how Travis Perkins has performed against the FTSE 100 over the last 10 years:

 (Total return includes both changes to the share price and reinvested dividends.)